TehShrike/deepmerge/readme.md

 # deepmerge

-Merges the enumerable attributes of two or more objects deeply.
+Merges the enumerable properties of two or more objects deeply.

-> UMD bundle is 587B minified+gzipped
+> UMD bundle is 646B minified+gzipped

 ### Migration from 1.x to 2+